 Day 2

 My first climb was to the top of Solomons Throne, I noticed footprints but didn’t see anybody.
-At the top the 30km/h winds and sub zero temperatures meant I only stayed for a short visit before slipping and sliding down the icy slopes and up the next climb of The Temple.
+At the top, the 30km/h winds and sub-zero temperatures meant I only stayed for a short visit before slipping and sliding down the icy slopes and up the next climb of The Temple.
 This climb was much more exposed to the cold wind, which at times was well above 50km/h.
-At the top I was rewarded with views of the whole surrounds which eluded me on the previous climb.
+At the top, I was rewarded with views of the whole surrounds which eluded me on the previous climb.
 What an extraordinary area.
 I now know why every local bushwalker I spoke with told me that The Walls of Jerusalem National Park is their favourite place.

 I headed over to the next valley for lunch inside Dixons Kingdom Hut and climbed Mt Jerusalem but the strong wind and low cloud meant it was just a climb to tick off the list as there was no view, low cloud saw to that.

 On return to Dixons Kingdom Hut I planned a circuit to get back to camp.
 So with only a couple of hours of sunlight left I headed for Lake Ball and followed the Junction Lake track until it reached a saddle that my map told me would take me across to my campsite.
-With a little bit of navigation, regularly consulting the compass and take bearing and back bearings I made it to camp about 15 minutes before sunset, a bit close for my liking.
+With a little bit of navigation, regularly consulting the compass, and taking bearing and back bearings I made it to camp about 15 minutes before sunset, a bit close for my liking.
 But I did complete a worthwhile circuit walk.

 19km hiking